-Job opportunities will be plentiful in Oregon’s manufacturing sector, as the workforce ages and the industry grows.
-The NW Youth Careers Expo is a great place for students and teachers to learn about the skills and education that can lead to higher-paying career paths within fields such as metals, machinery, green technology and transportation.
+The Oregon Business Plan singles out the state’s manufacturing sector for its potential to create jobs and raise incomes for today’s young people.
+The NW Youth Careers Expo is a great place for students to learn about the skills and education that can lead to higher-paying career paths within manufacturing, including in fields such as metals, machinery, green technology and transportation.

-Our manufacturing exhibitors at the March 14, 2017, event include Gunderson, one of the Expo’s first and most formative participants.
-Gunderson’s welding booth — where students can get a taste of the real thing — is always a very popular exhibit.
+Our manufacturing exhibitors at the March 13, 2018, event include Platinum sponsor Gunderson, one of the Expo’s first and most formative participants.
+Gunderson’s welding booth — where students can get a hands-on feel for the real thing — is always a very popular exhibit.

-Here’s a sampler of some of our other leading exhibitors in manufacturing, energy and transportation.
+Here’s a look at some of our other leading exhibitors in manufacturing, energy and transportation.

 Port of Portland: The Port of Portland oversees several marine terminals and airports, including the Portland International Airport, and it manages a number of industrial parks.
-The Port will have a large presence at the Expo and feature careers in emergency operations, security and other career fields.
+The Port, a Platinum sponsor, will have a large presence at the Expo and feature careers in emergency operations, security and other career fields.

 PCC Structurals: PCC Structurals in Portland is considered a world leader in metal casting for jet engines, gas turbines, military equipment and many other uses.
 The company considers applicants as young as 18 for full-time jobs.

 Portland General Electric: PGE is Oregon’s largest utility, delivering power to homes and businesses from a network of hydroelectric, natural gas, coal, wind and solar generating plants.

 Aviation: Our aviation exhibitors include The Boeing Company and the Hillsboro Aero Academy, a helicopter and airplane flight school (they’re bringing a helicopter).